Variety of Dry Beans

 We have experimented with a great variety of beans in search of what is best suited to our climate and mechanization.
-The following is a list of the varieties we have grown.
+The following is a list of some of the varieties we have grown.
 For information on current availability, please inquire.

 BLACK SOYBEAN – A mild-flavored, ultra-smooth, firm-textured bean which holds shape upon cooking.
 Suited for salads, stews, and tempeh-making.